dfuse-io/docs/content/eosio/public-apis/getting-started/quickstart-other-languages.md

 ---
 weight: 40

-pageTitle: "Quick Start: Other Languages"
-pageTitleIcon: eosio

-sideNav: true
-sideNavTitle: Public APIs
-sideNavLinkRename: "Quick Start: Other Languages"
+title: "Quick Start: Other Languages"

-BookToC: true
-#release: stable

 aliases:
   - /guides/eosio/getting-started/other-languages/
 ---

 dfuse exposes its data through a GraphQL-over-gRPC interface.
 The protobuf files are {{< external-link href="https://github.com/dfuse-io/graphql-over-grpc" title="in this GitHub repository">}}.